MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applicationcontrol-csp.md

 |False|False|True|Not Reachable.|
 |False|False|False|*Not Reachable.|

-\* denotes a valid intermediary state; however, if an MDM transaction results in this state configuration, the END_COMMAND_PROCESSING will result in a fail.
+\* denotes a valid intermediary state; however, if an MDM transaction results in this state configuration, the `END_COMMAND_PROCESSING` will result in a fail.

 <a href="" id="applicationcontrol-policies-policyguid-policyinfo-status"></a>**ApplicationControl/Policies/_Policy GUID_/PolicyInfo/Status**
 This node specifies whether the deployment of the policy indicated by the GUID was successful.

 Scope is dynamic.
 Supported operation is Get.

 Value type is integer.
-Default value is 0 == OK.
+Default value is 0 = OK.

 <a href="" id="applicationcontrol-policies-policyguid-policyinfo-friendlyname"></a>**ApplicationControl/Policies/_Policy GUID_/PolicyInfo/FriendlyName**
 This node provides the friendly name of the policy indicated by the policy GUID.